-- You could use a muslin or scarf as an additional cover if you would like some more cover.
+- You could use a muslin or scarf if you would like some more cover.

-- Its good to know what your babies feeding cues are, so you can start to feed them before they cry, meaning that less people will notice what you are doing.
+- It's good to know what your babies feeding cues are, so you can start to feed them before they cry.
+This may mean that less people will notice what you are doing.

 If you breastfeed in public, there may be someone who lets you know they disapprove.
 But remember you are not doing anything wrong.
 Know your legal rights and be proud of what you are doing for your baby.

-- It is entirely legal to breastfeed in public places anywhere in the UK.
+- It is legal to breastfeed in public places anywhere in the UK.

-- Under the Equality Act 2010, it is considered sex discrimination if a breastfeeding woman is treated unfairly anywhere in the UK.
+- Under the Equality Act 2010, it is considered sex discrimination if a person breastfeeding is treated unfairly anywhere in the UK.

-- Shops, cafe, restaurants or any service provider dealing directly with the public must not discriminate, harass or victimise a woman because she is breastfeeding.
+- Shops, cafe, restaurants or any service provider dealing directly with the public must not discriminate, harass or victimise because someone is breastfeeding.
 Discrimination includes refusing to provide a service, providing a lower standard of service or providing a service on different terms.

-- Businesses, such as a cafes, restaurants and shops, are not allowed to ask a woman to stop breastfeeding her child or refuse to serve her.
+- Businesses, such as a cafes, restaurants and shops, are not allowed to ask you to stop breastfeeding her child or refuse to serve you.

 To find out more about your legal rights when breastfeeding *click here*.

-Returning to work if you are still breastfeeding your baby can bring up lots of questions.
-If you are breastfeeding your baby you may be worried that you will have to stop this to go back to work.
-But you do not need to stop breastfeeding on your return to work unless you choose to do so.
+Returning to work when you are still breastfeeding your baby can bring up lots of questions.
+You may be worried about how this can continue, but you don't need to stop unless you choose to do so.

-If you are returning to work continue to breastfeed your baby before you leave and when you return - it is a lovely way to say goodbye and hello.
+You can continue to breastfeed your baby before you leave and when you return - it can be a lovely way to say goodbye and hello.
 Keep breastfeeding in the evening and through the night as this will help you produce milk to express for your baby.

-Although Parliament has still not legislated to make breastfeeding/expressing breaks in the workplace a statutory requirement, employers must meet obligations to breastfeeding employees under Health and Safety Law, Flexible Working Law and Discrimination Law.
-To understand more about your rights in the workplace as breastfeeding mother returning to work please *click here*.
+Although breastfeeding and expressing breaks in the workplace are not a statutory requirement, employers must meet obligations to breastfeeding employees under Health and Safety Law, Flexible Working Law and Discrimination Law.
+To understand more about your rights in the workplace please *click here*.